jordanestenanderson/esten.github.io/_projects/commonwealth-walkway.md

 bustoutimage: commonwealth-introimage.jpg
 bustoutimagealt: Imagery of a biker in Edmonton's river valley using the Commonwealth Walkway mobile app
 screens2title: Start Anywhere
-screens2description: Utilizing the Google Maps API and geofencing, users can stop and start their journey seamlessly no matter where they entered the walkway.</br>Walk along the path and browse each storyline to discover new perspectives at each medallion embedded in the walkway.
+screens2description: Utilizing the Google Maps API and geofencing, users can stop and start their journey seamlessly no matter where they entered the walkway.
+Walk along the path and browse each storyline to discover new perspectives at each medallion embedded in the walkway.
 screens2linktext: Global News
 screens2linkurl: https://globalnews.ca/news/5827514/commonwealth-walkway-edmonton-river-valley-app/
 screens2firstimage: commonwealth-mobile5.jpg